The U.S. declared China’s treatment of the Uyghurs a genocide. A Golden State Warriors co-owner said ‘nobody cares.’

 “Of all the things that I care about — yes, it is below my line,” the venture capitalist and part owner of the Golden State Warriors basketball team said.
 Palihapitiya’s remarks drew swift backlash from critics, who called his comments insensitive.

-Scholars estimate that the Chinese government has detained over 1 million Uyghurs and placed them in reeducation camps in an effort to assimilate the mostly Muslim minority that’s native to the northwest Xinjiang region, The Washington Post reported.
-Since 2017, Uyghurs have been sent to the camps for wearing headscarves or long beards, or traveling outside the country.
+Scholars estimate that the Chinese government has detained more than 1 million Uyghurs and placed them in reeducation camps to try to assimilate the mostly Muslim minority that is native to the northwest Xinjiang region, The Washington Post reported.
+Since 2017, Uyghurs have been sent to the camps for wearing headscarves or long beards, or for traveling outside the country.

 Enes Kanter Freedom, a center for the Boston Celtics and a critic of China’s crackdown on Uyghurs, tweeted a clip of Palihapitiya’s comments.
 “Shame!”
 Freedom wrote.